JonathanApprey/AeroCleanse_ETL/README.md

 # AeroCleanse ETL Pipeline ✈️

-**AeroCleanse** is a robust, Data Engineering portfolio project designed to simulate a real-world DoD Maintenance, Repair, and Overhaul (MRO) data pipeline.
+**AeroCleanse** is a robust, Data Engineering project designed to simulate a real-world DoD Maintenance, Repair, and Overhaul (MRO) data pipeline.
 It demonstrates the end-to-end process of ingesting raw, unstructured aircraft maintenance logs, cleaning them using advanced Regex patterns, and loading verified data into a relational database for analytics.

 ## 🚀 Project Overview